dbos-inc/dbos-docs/docs/api-reference/cli.md

 description: API documentation for the Operon CLI
 ---

-The Operon CLI lets you manage Operon applications.
+The Operon CLI helps you manage Operon applications.

 ## Commands